Without a doubt, it’s mine.

 There were good times in the early days, yes.

-But there was also much fear, loneliness, emotional abuse, concerns for physical safety, and many overwhelming and traumatic experiences which my little child mind, body, and soul couldn’t process at the time.
+But there was also much more fear, loneliness, emotional and mental abuse, dire concerns for physical safety, and many overwhelming and traumatic experiences which my child and adolescent mind, body, and soul couldn’t process at the time.

-And the chaos and tumult of my early life didn’t stop when that parent left.
+And the chaos and tumult of my early life didn’t stop when that actively abusive parent left.

 The effect and impacts of coming from a relational trauma history, from the enduring conditions inherent to a dysfunctional, abusive, chaotic or neglectful family system, leaves one with a constellation of complex symptoms and impacts that can linger long after childhood ends.

-I coped with my complex symptoms – with the somatic, mental, and emotional chaos resulting from childhood – as best I could as a child and adolescent.
+I coped with my complex trauma symptoms – with the somatic, mental, and emotional chaos resulting from my childhood – as best I could as a kid and adolescent.

 One of my more adaptive coping mechanisms included throwing myself into academics and work, which led to becoming the first person in my family to go to college (the Ivy League no less) and later serving in the Peace Corps in Uzbekistan.